kpy3/erlang-rados/README.md

     $ vagrant ssh

-and change directory to /vagrant, thens run
+and change directory to /vagrant, then run

     $ rebar3 compile